QL

 ql.ParseURL()

-function is also provided in case you need to convert the DSN into aql.ConnectionURL
+function to convert a DSN into aql.ConnectionURL

 :